 Changes to waste and recycling due to coronavirus

 Residential waste and recycling collections are currently running as normal.
 All rubbish and recycling should be left out for collection as normal at the edge of your property.
 Don't approach the refuse collectors to give them bags of waste.
-Please follow the guidelines around social distancing to protect yourself and our staff.
+Please follow the government coronavirus guidelines to protect yourself and our staff.

 Disposing of PPE - Please think of the infection risks to other people when disposing of personal protective equipment (PPE).
 As with other litter, do not drop used gloves or masks in the street – but also do not place these items in street bins, as this could put our street cleaning staff at risk.
 Please take your used PPE home with you and place it inside its own bag, and keep it safely within your home for three days.
 Then place this bag within your domestic waste bag (ie. double bagging the PPE), and put this out for collection as usual.
 By doing this, you can reduce the chance of spreading the virus to others.